Beside the Mountain

 Danika's nutrition insight

-In 2021 became Certified in Holsitic Nutrition from the Canadian School of Natural Nutrition.
-In my recipes I like share from my education and experience.
+In 2021 became Certified in Holistic Nutrition from the Canadian School of Natural Nutrition.
+In my recipes, I like to share from my education and experience.
 Let's chat about pumpkin seeds and flax seeds.

 For more seed cycling recipes recipes try this pumpkin seed smoothie and this pumpkin seed butter.